 Please note, this article is based on my own experience designing medical User Interfaces.
 Always reference up-to-date guidelines, and of course, test your designs.

 Before designing, (I won’t go into this in detail in this article), get to know the device and procedure inside out by conducting a task analysis.
 Surgical procedures, particularly emergency ones, may sometimes only be accessible via rigs, online videos and manuals.

 It’s also important to conduct primary research with all stakeholders and familiarise yourself with other device interfaces that your target users may interact with.

 Critical tasks should be reviewed in advance if these have been provided, however, they may not become available until close to the testing phase.
-Reviewing these can keep focus on important tasks during the design phase.
-Here are my top tips once you reach the design phase:
+Reviewing these can keep the focus on important tasks during the design phase.
+Here are my top tips once you reach the design phase.

 01 — Streamline Tasks